google/go-containerregistry/cmd/ko/README.md

 # Deploy to minikube w/o registry.
 ko apply -L -f config/

+# This is the same as above.
+KO_DOCKER_REPO=ko.local ko apply -f config/
 ```

 A caveat of this approach is that it will not work if your container is